What are the top international animation degree programs?

 Graduates of the Animation Programs at Sheridan College work in television, film and feature animation at major studios in Canada and across North America.

-Bournemouth University (BU) is home to the National Centre for Computer Animation (NCCA)—one of just a few research-intensive animation centers in the UK.
-Serving more than 19,000 students and one of the Top 100 Young Universities in the World, BU is also one of the few institutions that have been granted Houdini Certified School status by Side Effects Software.
+Bournemouth University (BU) is home to the National Centre for Computer Animation (NCCA)—one of just a few research-intensive animation centres in the UK.
+Serving more than 19,000 students and one of the Top 70 Young Universities in the World, BU is also one of the few institutions that have been granted Houdini Certified School status by Side Effects Software.

-Graduates of the Animation BA Programs at Bournemouth University enjoy a near 95% employment rate or further study within six months of graduation.
-BU NCAA alumni have worked on films such as Fantastic Beasts: The Crimes of Grindelwald, The Avengers, Blade Runner 2049, Solo: A Star Wars Story, and Dunkirk.
+Graduates of the BA (Hons) Animation degrees at Bournemouth University enjoy a near 90% employment rate or further study within six months of graduation.
+BU NCCA alumni have worked on films such as Fantastic Beasts: The Crimes of Grindelwald, The Avengers, Blade Runner 2049, Solo: A Star Wars Story, and Dunkirk.

-Graduate students will learn and create in a professional studio environment with facilities that include green screen studios and animation labs, a motion capture studio, and a full suite of industry standard 2D and 3D Software such as Maya and Houdini.
-Other graduate program features include a collaborative environment, the visiting practitioners lecture series, and the Master’s Project, with set production time to create a professional, original project that will be presented at the Degree Show for major industry recruiters.
+At postgraduate level, the NCCA offers courses in MA 3D Computer Animation, MA Digital Effects, MSc Computer Animation & Visual Effects, and MSc Artificial Intelligence for Media.
+The Master’s degrees take one year to complete, including an optional three-month placement.
+Postgraduate students will learn and create in a professional studio environment with facilities that include green screen studios and animation labs, a motion capture studio, and a full suite of industry standard 2D and 3D Software such as Maya, Mari, Z-Brush, Nuke, Adobe Creative Suite, Substance Painter and many more.
+Other features include a collaborative environment, the visiting practitioners lecture series, and the Master’s Project, with a set production time to create a professional, original project that will be presented at the Degree Show for major industry recruiters.

 The Animation Workshop/VIA University College (TAW) is part of the School of Business, Technology and Creative Industries.
 Launched in 1988, TAW serves around 650 of VIA University College’s 17,800 students across seven departments including the Bachelor of Arts Department, Animated Learning Lab, Business Development, Open Workshop – Artist Residency, Visual Talent Center, Professional Training, and Research and Development.

-The Animation Workshop has professional training programs for animators including BA degrees in Character Animation, Computer Graphic Arts, and Graphic Storytelling.
+The Animation Workshop has two formal degree programs for Animators including BA degrees in Character Animation, Computer Graphic Arts, and Graphic Storytelling.
 Professional training programs, seminars, and non-degree programs are also provided by TAW.

 The TAW BA in Character Animation is taught in English and may be completed in 3.5 years.
 The final semester of the program features a 14-week internship with a production studio such as Illumination, Sun Creature, Aardmann, Nørlum, or Cartoon Saloon.
 The Computer Graphic Arts Program is also taught in English, and it takes 3.5 years to complete.
 The Graphic Storytelling BA takes four years to complete, and it is also taught in English.